Acting presidency of Suharto: Fiscal policy

-Monetary Policy
+Monetary policy

-In terms of monetary policy, interest rates were kept between 6 and 9%.
+In regards to monetary policy, interest rates were kept between 6% and 9%.
 Steps were also taken to reform the exchange rate system by the abolition of the multiple exchange rate of the Sukarno system in July 1967.

-In May 1967, the liberalization of the banking sector was continued. ten foreign-owned banks and a joint venture bank were allowed to open.
+In May 1967, the liberalization of the banking sector was continued.
+Ten foreign-owned banks and a joint venture bank were allowed to open.
 For the foreign-owned banks, the catch was that they were only allowed to operate in Jakarta.
 On 30 December 1967, the DPR passed the Fundamentals of Banking Law.
-It was a law that categorized banks, their functions, and the guidelines for establishing banks.
+This law categorized banks based on their functions and contained the guidelines for establishing banks.
 Further regulations were expounded by Suharto in February 1968.

 Agriculture

 With agricultural production still not functioning at maximum capacity, Suharto had to make do with ensuring that the supply of rice and the stability of price was guaranteed.
 On 10 May 1967, Suharto formed the Logistics Affairs Agency (Bulog), to look after these matters.
 Its position was further strengthened when Suharto named it as the single purchasing agency for rice with Bank Indonesia as the single financing agency.
 Bulog immediately set a target of purchasing 597,000 tonnes of rice for the year but would delay when it comes to purchasing rice, preferring instead to wait until harvest season to make their purchase.
-However the year's harvest was bad and from September 1967 onwards there was a shortage of rice.
+However, that year's harvest was bad, and there was a shortage of rice from September 1967 onwards.
 Although the bad harvest meant that Bulog was unable to fulfill its target purchase, it had 280,000 tonnes of rice under its control.
 Nevertheless, instead of sending its supply of rice to the market, Bulog focused instead on distributing rice to members of ABRI and the civil service.
 With high demand and no step being taken on the supply side, the price of rice had nowhere to go but up, its high price causing discontent within the population towards the end of the year.

-On 8 July 1967, the DPR passed the Guidelines for Animal Husbandry and Health Law.
-The law called for setting aside land to grow animal food and for vaccination against animal diseases as well as categorizing the different kinds of Farming Enterprises and calling on the Government to invest capital in animal husbandry.
+On 8 July 1967, the DPR passed the Guidelines for Animal Husbandry and Health Law, calling for setting aside land to grow animal food and for vaccination against animal diseases as well as categorizing the different kinds of farming enterprises and calling on the government to invest capital in animal husbandry.